Skip to main content

 Many people wonder why the ECB is not lowering interest rates.
 Here are the main reasons:

-• Inflation Control: Inflation is not yet stable at the target of 2%.
-Lower rates could reignite price increases, hurting everyone is purchasing power.
+• Inflation Control: Inflation is not yet stable at the 2% target.
+Lower rates could reignite price increases, which would hurt everyone's purchasing power.

 • Government Debt: High government debt in some EU countries requires careful monetary policy.
 The ECB must balance growth with financial stability.